darvil82/lanat/README.md

 	Replace `USERNAME` with your GitHub username and `PERSONAL_ACCESS_TOKEN` with a personal access token that has the `read:packages` scope.

-2. If using Gradle, add the following inside your `repositories` block:
+2. Add the following inside your `repositories` block:

     ```kotlin
     maven {